FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 Then we will use this device as Output in SPAT Revolution and Input in Ableton Live, set the out channels of the binaural output block to the two corresponding channels of my 2ch device and the rest to the Atmos output.

-Then the only thing left to do is to create the tracks in Live that will receive the audio coming out of SPAT Revolution, routing them accordingly and press record and letting the thing play!
+Then the only thing left to do is to create the tracks in Live that will receive the audio coming out of _SPAT Revolution_, routing them accordingly and press record and letting the thing play!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FBz65vx_xJM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>